ChrisBCH/SunLuna2000_iobroker/README.md

 ## Unsolved Issues
 The most important unsolved issue is that the Daily yield does not take into account two things:
-1) Batter charge from the grid.
+1) Battery charge from the grid.
 This happens when the solar panels cannot load due to weather / season.
 2) Inverter loss.
+3) Reconnect if Modbus connection fails: This is commented out in the script at the moment.
+You can uncomment the four lines (search for 'if (err.modbusCode == null)').
+Let me know if it works for you.

 I try to find solutions, but any input is welcome.

 ## Computations